justindirose/justindirose.com/_posts/2018-08-02-departures.md

 My grandfather was a tough-as-nails kind of guy.
 He was in the military, served as a detective captain on the police force, trained security personnel, hunted, fished, and stuffed prize trophy animals.
 He didn’t have a problem saying one f-bomb or 1,700 in a conversation with you.
 Through his life, he’d seen a lot of sh\*t.
 Even in a small town, it was hard to believe the kind of things he had experienced.

 My grandpa played a large role in my life growing up.
-We lived close, so we were around a lot, so he became a strong second father figure to me.
+We lived close and were around a lot, so he became a strong second father figure to me.
 He taught me many lessons, like how to shoot a gun properly and safely, not sit still hunting, ride a tractor, play poker, and that cough drops put hair on your chest.
-That is, until he passed away.

 At the age of 81 after a long battle with cancer, my grandpa passed away.
 I am grateful to have seen him in June and video called him just a few hours before he passed.